 Also in 2017, the district resurrected its education foundation.
 A previous foundation had dissolved more than a decade earlier.
 The district also began working toward expanding its School of Dual Language into the two middle schools.

 In 2018, voters supported a measure to borrow $48.7 million for building projects, including the construction of a kindergarten building at the Sullivan Center.
 However, voters were against a second question to raise the tax rate to generate $1.3 million per year for operating the new and expanded facilities.

-Today, Hawthorn serves more than 4,200 students in kindergarten through eighth grade.
-Students in grades kindergarten through fifth grade attend one of four elementary buildings: Elementary North, Elementary South, Aspen Elementary or Townline Elementary.
+Today, Hawthorn serves more than 3,500 students in kindergarten through eighth grade.
+Students in kindergarten attend our new Hawthorn School for Young Learners, while students in first through fifth grade attend one of four elementary buildings: Elementary North, Elementary South, Aspen Elementary or Townline Elementary.
 The Townline building also houses the School of Dual Language.
 Students in sixth through eighth grades attend either Middle School North or Middle School South.
 Preschool and early childhood special education classes are available at the Early Learning Center in Mundelein.